Sheychx-Dynamics/THE-LAST-SIGNAL/README.md

 ---

 ## 🛠️ RECRUITMENT & TECHNICAL AUTHORITY
 **SheychX Dynamics** is opening strictly limited slots for a disciplined core team.
 Professionalism is binary.
-We seek contributors, not spectators.

 DC @sheychx